|

 is made to honor and remember her.
 It is also as a celebration of all

+my female ancestors.
 After my mothers death, I found several boxes of old family photos,

 which included pictures of ancestors I had never seen before.
 In this